nattyright/fatelore-new/content/lore/2-world-and-setting/11-4-servants.md

 These auctions are usually approved by Republic or the Neo Holy Empire and a license must be purchased in order to legally hold an auction.
 This doesn’t stop black market auctions from happening, however.

-# ServantPedia™

-Much like magecraft, the widespread summoning of Heroic Spirits has caused humanity to devalue them as a whole.
-The identity of most Heroic Spirits can be deciphered from a quick online search via an app called ServantPedia™, which contains profiles of most summoned Servants to date.
-Each nomadic city keeps a copy of ServantPedia's database and syncs it periodically via Republic's networks.

-{{< hint "info" >}}
-**RP Tips**

-Prior to a new Season, a Servant may not have their full information (character sheet) recorded on ServantPedia™.
-This depends on the Servant's popularity.
-However, **all Servants successfully summoned IRP are canonically recorded on ServantPedia™ at the end of each Season.**
-{{< /hint >}}